isene/hp-41_AMASTRO.ROM/README.md

 ### ANUMREM

 Taken from the ALPHA module.
-It gets the number in Alpha and deletes everything in lpha up to and including that number.
+It gets the number in Alpha and deletes everything in Alpha up to and including that number.

 ### ABACK